-Crain Park (8 acres) is the single Paradise Recreation and Park District facility located in the Concow/Yankee Hill Area.
-The park is mainly undeveloped, having limited picnic facilities and a natural meadow area.
-Planned improvements include barbeques, children's play equipment, picnic area, restrooms, nature area, and maintenance facility.
-These facilities will be developed if a pending grant application is successful, or using other District funding.
-The pool at Concow School is also a popular recreation facility.
+Currently being completed Crain Park (8 acres) is the single Paradise Recreation and Park District facility located in the Concow/Yankee Hill Area.
+The pool at Concow

+School is also a popular recreation facility.
 It is owned by the Golden Feather Union School District, with PRPD providing maintenance and programs during the summer months (June - August).
 The pool facility is in need of some significant repairs, and PRPD is in conversations with the school district about cooperative efforts to make these repairs and keep the facility operational.
 PRPD is also in discussions with the Thermalito Sewer and Water District about ways to provide recreation opportunities at Concow Reservoir.

-Additional park acreage may be needed in the Concow/Yankee Hill area depending on the rate of population growth.
-This could be accomplished through expansion of Crain Park or as a new park in the south area.
+Additional park acreage may be needed in the Yankee Hill area depending on the rate of population growth.
 The extent and location of additional facilities will be coordinated with development and population.
-The Oroville Lake State Recreation Area is adjacent to this area, but does not offer the types of neighborhood or community recreation resources that the District provides.
+The Oroville Lake State Recreation Area is adjacent to this area and may be a future consideration for facility development.